August 2009

 maybe because of our

-early memories of the Beatles, Stones, etc, but keyboard basses
+early memories of the Beatles, Stones, etc. Yet the keyboard

-produced by Fender Rhodes (used by the Doors, who never used anything
+produced by Fender Rhodes was used by the Doors, who never used

 Zeppelin, Rush, Stevie Wonder, B-52 and many other top groups.